-In recent years all four of these firms have accelerated their diversification into other professional services including Risk Assurance, Tax, Legal and Consulting.
-They are regarded as one of the most reputable graduate employers and has been the training ground for many business leaders.
-But what are the differences between the big 4?
+In recent years all four of these firms have accelerated their diversification into other professional services including Risk Assurance, Tax, Legal, and Consulting.
+They are regarded as one of the most reputable graduate employers and have been the training ground for many business leaders.
+But what are the differences between the Big 4?
 Find out in the following article!

-Background: KPMG has roots in the Netherlands, United Kingdom and United States.
+Background: KPMG has roots in the Netherlands, the United Kingdom, and the United States.
 Starting in 1815, the company grew via a number of mergers and acquisitions but it was in 1979 when the first signs of KPMG appeared when three firms merged; Klynveld Kraayenhof & Co.
 (NL), McLintock Main LaFrentz (UK / US) and Deutsche Treuhandgesellschaft (DE) formed KMG (Klynveld Main Goerdeler).

 KPMG divested its legal disputes and consulting practices.
 It has since built these practices back up in a similar fashion to the other big four firms and offers a full range of professional services.

-Notably, Ernst and Young planned to merge with rival KPMG in 1997 but the deal fell through due to antitrust issues, client opposition and cost.
-The company rebranded as EY in 2013 and also acquired Parthenon consulting to expand their consulting practice.
+Notably, Ernst and Young planned to merge with rival KPMG in 1997 but the deal fell through due to antitrust issues, client opposition, and cost.
+The company rebranded as EY in 2013 and also acquired Parthenon consulting to expand its consulting practice.

-The firm offers a spectrum of professional services to its clients from Risk Assurance through to Strategy consulting.
-They often sponsor major sporting events and sponsored the summer olympics in 2012.
+The firm offers a spectrum of professional services to its clients from Risk Assurance to Strategy consulting.
+They often sponsor major sporting events and sponsored the summer Olympics in 2012.